 What if I decide to cancel my membership?

 We understand that your needs may change, and we want to help you through whatever transitions you're making.
-If you need to cancel after the initial 3 months, we would appreciate a 30 day notice.
+If you need to cancel, please provide a written notice to Essential DPC.

 Do you accept health insurance?

 No, thankfully, we don't accept or bill health insurance at Essential DPC.
 We forgo insurance payments in order to save our patients from the arbitrary, intrusive decisions that inevitably follow when dealing with third-party payors (insurers).
 Furthermore, our direct care model frees us from the typical contractual agreements that prevent physicians in traditional practice from offering wholesale prices on medication, laboratory tests and imaging.